Erik-Sandberg-Wiksten/Trafiklab/README.md

 # Trafiklab
-A small repo for interacting with trafiklab's APIs
+Hey and welcome to my small spring boot app for interacting with trafiklab's APIs